SwordfishBE/LeashedTeleport/README.md

 - Only `/tp`-based teleportation is supported.
 Portals do not trigger leash teleportation.
 - For cross-dimension teleports, the leash is re-attached as soon as the entity is loaded in the new dimension.
 - Protection effects are applied silently.
+- The mod must be installed server-side.
+Players do not need to install the mod on their client.
+This mod does work in single-player.

 ---